 Christmas Printables For Kids

-These Christmas do a dot printables are perfect for preschool and kindergarten children.
-Not only will kids get to use dot markers (which they all love!), they’ll also be working on things like letter recognition, fine motor skills, patterns, and counting.
+These Christmas do a dot printables are a great idea for preschool and kindergarten children.
+Not only will kids get to use dot markers (which they all love!), but they’ll also be working on things like letter recognition, fine motor skills, patterns, and counting.

 Another fun option are these Christmas I Spy printables.
 They’re great for taking on the go to church, the doctor’s office, or anywhere your kiddo has to wait.
 Just print, laminate, and bring a dry erase marker with you!

-If you’re a teacher or you’re planning a Christmas party with lots of kids these Christmas bingo printables are awesome!
-There are 30 unique bingo cards and they’re so cute and festive too!
+If you’re a teacher or planning a Christmas party with many young children, these Christmas bingo printables are awesome!
+There are 30 unique bingo cards that’re so cute and festive too!

-Finally, if your children love to color, they’ll have a blast using these Christmas color by number printables.
+Finally, if your children love to color, they’ll have a blast using these Christmas color-by-number printables.
+Not only are they fun to use, but they’ll also help kids practice number recognition and fine motor skills.

 Share With Us